drloring/katacoda-scenarios/java-ms-config/java-1/step1.md

-Welcome to the Java Web Services with external configurations example project.
+Welcome to the Java Web Services with external configurations and port binding example project.
 This is a continuation of the previous katacoda course [here](https://www.katacoda.com/ng-dloring/courses/java-ms/java-1).
 If you haven't reviewed that one yet, you may want to go through it now and return to this scenario afterwards.

 Just like before, we clone the Spring Boot Web Service project at `git clone https://github.com/spring-guides/gs-rest-service.git`{{execute}}